YangHuNU/EC601_Mini_Project_GR15/Reflection_JinyuTian.md

-# What you like doing?
+# What I like doing?

     When we were discussing the main topic of our project, we looked through the hashtags of twitter and found a large number of interesting